thewizardplusplus/micro/tools/atom-plugin/language-micro/readme.md

 , | a list construction (a call of `,` function with `[]` as a second argument) . | a hash getter (a call of `.` function with a string first argument)
-\# | a hash setter (a call of `#` function with a string first argument)
+\# | a hash setter (a call of `#` function with a string first argument) cl | a class constructor (a function that returns a hash table) me | a class method (a hash table pair with a function in its value)

 ## License